What Is a DID Number?

 Expansion of the DID System

-This provided the privacy of a private network while only requiring per-call charges rather than the hefty fees of a private cable.
+The privacy of a private network while only requiring per-call charges rather than the hefty fees of a private cable.
 This expansion of private networks beyond office walls was only made possible when office telephone systems switched over from analog to digital technology.

-Companies were then able to make one of the lines managed by the PBX lead to the internet, so a particular extension number could easily be assigned to one of the telephones in the building or to another line outside of the building.
+Companies were then able to make one of the lines managed by the PBX lead to the internet.
+So a particular extension number could easily be assigned to one of the telephones in the building or to another line outside of the building.